GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae

-In addition to SN Refsdal, seven glSNe have been found: SN PS1-10afx \citep{Chornock_2013, Quimby_2013}, SN 2016geu \citep{Goobar_2017}, SN Requiem \citep{Rodney_2021}, SN C22 \citep{Chen_2022}, SN Zwicky \citep{Goobar_2022}, SN 2022riv \citep{Kelly_2022_riv}, and SN H0pe \citep{Frye_2023, Frye_2023_ApJ, Polletta_2023}.
-However, SN Refsdal has been the only one of these eight that has been used for cosmology thus far.
-Six of the others have suffered from either having extremely short time delays (SN 2016geu's, SN Zwicky's, and some of SN Requiem's images have time delays of only a few hours), having extremely long time delays (SN Requiem's final image is expected to reappear in $\sim$2037), being found only in an archival search and therefore having insufficient data (SN PS1-10afx, SN Requiem, and SN C22), or having only one observed image (SN 2022riv).
-SN H0pe, recently discovered in March 2023, is a strong candidate for a second glSN measurement of $H_{0}$.
-Analysis of SN H0pe is currently ongoing and more information about this glSN is expected in the near future.
+In addition to SN Refsdal, seven glSNe have been found: SN PS1-10afx \citep{Chornock_2013, Quimby_2013}, SN 2016geu \citep{Goobar_2017}, SN Requiem \citep{Rodney_2021}, SN C22 \citep{Chen_2022}, SN Zwicky \citep{Goobar_2022}, SN 2022riv \citep{Kelly_2022_riv}, SN H0pe \citep{Frye_2023, Frye_2023_ApJ, Polletta_2023}, and SN Encore \citep{Pierel_2023_Encore}.
+However, six of these glSNe have suffered from either having extremely short time delays (SN 2016geu and SN Zwicky), having extremely long time delays (SN Requiem), being found only in an archival search and therefore having insufficient data (SN PS1-10afx, SN Requiem, and SN C22), or having only one observed image (SN 2022riv), making them unsuitable for cosmological analyses.
+Recently, SN H0pe, discovered in March 2023, became the first glSN~Ia to be used for a measurement of $H_{0}$ \citep{Pascale_2024, Chen_2024, Pierel_2024}. \cite{Pascale_2024} estimate $H_{0} = 75.4^{+8.1}_{-5.5} \, \text{km} \, \text{s}^{-1} \, \text{Mpc}^{-1}$ when leveraging information about the absolute magnitude of SNe~Ia, and more conservatively $H_{0} = 71.8^{+9.8}_{-7.6} \, \text{km} \, \text{s}^{-1} \, \text{Mpc}^{-1}$ without using absolute magnification information.
+In addition, SN Encore, discovered in December 2023, is a strong candidate for a measurement of $H_{0}$.
+The analysis of SN Encore is currently ongoing and more information about this glSN is expected in the near future.

 In the next decade, the Vera C. Rubin Observatory's Legacy Survey of Space and Time (Rubin-LSST) and Roman Space Telescope (Roman) are expected to discover tens to hundreds of glSNe, if we adopt the right search strategies \citep{Huber_2019, Wojtak_2019, Pierel_2021, Craig_2021}.
-With this data, it will be possible to reach percent level constraints on the cosmological parameters competitive with SH0ES and Planck measurements \citep[][Arendse et. al., 2023, in prep]{Huber_2019}.
+With this data, it will be possible to reach percent level constraints on the cosmological parameters competitive with SH0ES and Planck measurements \citep{Huber_2019, Arendse_2023}.
 As samples of glSNe grow, so does their potential to resolve the Hubble tension with precise local measurements of $H_{0}$.